Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Introduction to the Simplicity S65S Cordless Multi-Use

-Not many consumers may be familiar with Simplicity, but it’s one of the underrated brands I’ve reviewed so far, thanks to its high-end performance minus the premium price.
+Not many consumers may be familiar with Simplicity, but it’s one of the most underrated brands I’ve reviewed, thanks to its high-end performance minus the premium price.

 The S65S Cordless Multi-Use is one of two Simplicity cordless vacuums and the more versatile option with its traditional stick vacuum configuration.